d12frosted/elpa-mirror/melpa/extempore-mode-readme.txt

-   (optional) if you don't want to have to answer the "directory" prompt every time you call `extempore-run', you can set the `extempore-path' variable (either in your init file or through the customisation interface)
+   (optional) if you don't want to have to answer the "directory" prompt every time you call `extempore-run', you can set the `extempore-path' variable - note the trailing "/" - either in your init file or through the customisation interface

    (setq extempore-path "/path/to/extempore/")